It uses finite on-chain state. The DApp consists of one application and one contract-controlled escrow account.

-It relies on versions of algod that support TEAL 3, such as the Algorand BetaNet 2.5.2 release from mid-March 2021.
+It relies on versions of algod that support TEAL version 4, such as Algorand 2.7.1 from July 2021.
 It uses the Algorand indexer version 2 to lookup and monitor publications; in other words, it does not rely on any communication network other than Algorand itself.

 Views are compiled to client-side functions that can interpret the global and local state of the Algorand Application associated with the DApp.
 This means they are sensitive to the particular compilation details of the particular Reach program.
 We hope to work with the Algorand community to define a standard for views.
 Views expand the on-chain state to include the free variables of all values bound to a view.

 Linear state is compiled into Application Local State.
 This means that participants must explicitly "opt-in" to storing this state on their account (which increases their minimum balance).
 The Reach standard library will do this automatically when connecting to Reach generated contracts, but other users must be specifically programmed to do this.
 This "opt-in" requirement means that DApps with linear state deployed on Algorand can deadlock and be held hostage: Suppose that Alice transfers 10 ALGO to a contract in step one, then in step two, the consensus must store a value associated with Bob, and then she can receive her 10 ALGO back, then the program terminates.
 On some networks, Alice can perform these two steps completely on her own and she is in complete control of her funds.
 However, on Algorand, running this program requires that Bob "opt-in" to storing values for the application.
 We hope that future versions of Algorand will allow other parties to pay the fees to "opt-in" to applications to prevent these kinds of deadlock attacks.